-Through watching the opening theme, you might view the series as another story of light hearted romance with never-ending roller coaster you’d expect to run in the series, predictable conflicts, and cliche scenarios among youngsters in love.
-As you go through the story, it’s no longer about a typical shoujo-like romance which you’d love to watch on screen, but instead, Golden Time has rather a more grown-up story of romance, considering how the characters view about love in their young adulthood, how they interact with other people in the society, and how they live in their own way.
+Through watching the opening theme, you might view the series as another story of a lighthearted romance with predictable conflicts and cliched scenarios among youngsters in love.
+As you go through the story, it is no longer about a typical shoujo-like romance which you’d love to watch on screen.
+Instead, Golden Time has rather a more grown-up story of romance, considering how the characters view a romance in their young adulthood stage and how they interact with other people in the society they live in.

-Romance and drama are well-blended throughout the story with some comedic involvement which is really entertaining.
-Koko and Banri are just like ordinary couple you’d witness in the sidewalks as going out for a dinner, movie date, etc. but Koko’s intimacy towards Banri reaches its highest level which is somehow an obsessive act that can not meet balance with Banri’s love in moderation.
-The presence of Linda is the root of Banri’s suffering so you’ll later on see how Banri’s past affects his relationship to Koko, including his interaction with his friends and everyone around him.
-You’d get pity on Koko and you’d start to get annoyed of Banri’s psychotic behavior, and while being indecisive, it takes a lot of time for him to think what is the best for him, whether he’ll rewrite the past with Linda or will preserve the present times with Koko.
-In the near finale, it is really hard to predict whom he’ll end up with because everything is messed up while conflicts are still running in the story and seems to be hardly resolved.
+The romance and the drama are well-blended throughout the story with some comical involvement which is really entertaining.
+Koko and Banri are just like an ordinary couple you’d witness on the sidewalks as going out for a dinner, movie date and lots, but Koko’s intimacy towards Banri would reach its highest point which is somehow an obsessive act that doesn’t meet a balance with Banri’s love in moderation.
+The presence of Linda is the root of Banri’s suffering so you will later on see how Banri’s past affects his relationship with Koko, including his interaction with his friends and everyone around him.
+You’d pity Koko, and you will start to get annoyed with Banri’s psychotic behavior, and while being indecisive, it takes a lot of time for him to think what is the best for him, whether he will rewrite the past with Linda or will preserve the present times with Koko.
+In the near finale, it is really hard to predict whom he will end up with because everything is messed up while conflicts seem to be hardly resolved.

-J.C. staff has never failed to satisfy the viewers with its good animation.
-High quality has always maintained throughout.
-Characters are rather decent with good style, especially of how Koko has been given the most attention from head to foot.
+J.C.
+Staff has never failed to satisfy the viewers with the good animation.
+High quality has been maintained throughout.
+The characters are rather decent especially how Koko is illustrated with a well-designed character from head to toe.
 Emotions of the characters are appropriately portrayed, realistically expressed that could reach the heart of the viewers.
-Settings are well-detailed enough considering of how they set the story in Tokyo.
+The settings are well-detailed enough considering how they set the story in Tokyo.

 The first opening theme sounds fine.
-It is well-suited for the mood of the series particularly the first half episodes, while the second opening theme sounds a bit dramatic which portrays the different emotions of Koko, and it makes the viewers expect that intense dramatic scenes will be shown in the series.
+It is well-suited for the mood of the series particularly the first half episodes while the second opening theme sounds a bit dramatic which portrays the different emotions of Koko, and it makes the viewers expect that intense dramatic scenes will be shown in the series.
 Both ending themes are rather pleasant to ears and have cheerful ambiance.
-Background musics are good which fit appropriately with the tone of the scenes especially when it comes to dramatic events.
+Some background music are fairly good which fit appropriately with the mood of the scenes especially when it comes to the dramatic events.

 If you want something that is far from the average level story of romance, Golden Time is the one you’ve might been looking for.
-However, if you are those kind of viewers who easily get tired of watching emotional beings, this anime might be pretty boring.
-Overall, the anime isn’t really outstanding, it isn’t that bad either.
+However, if you are one of those viewers who easily gets tired of watching emotional beings, this anime might be pretty boring.
+Overall, the anime isn’t really outstanding.
+It isn’t that bad either.